LORNAMUNANIE/IoT-Smart-Grid/README.md

 # IoT-Smart-Grid

+Iot smart grid is a grid model that has been intergrated with sensors to provide communication in the grid inorder to allow for rerouting of power incase of power loss.

 To run this project on Arduino IDE, follow the following steps

 connect your components to your Arduino board.(Follow the connection of the model representation diagram).